-Reversal of the battery cables will damage the electrical parts.
+Do not reverse the battery cables.
+Otherwise, the electrical parts could be damaged.

-- Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - Connect the red battery cable to the POSITIVE (+) terminal first.
+- 1. Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - 2.
+Connect the red battery cable to the POSITIVE (+) terminal first.
 Then connect the black battery cable to the NEG-ATIVE (-) terminal.

 - 1. Red cable

 - 2. Black cable

 - 3. Battery

-- 3. The electrical contacts of the battery and

-cables must be clean and properly connected, or the battery will not start the engine.
+- The electrical contacts of the battery and cables must be clean and properly connected, or the battery will not start the engine.